MaxPleaner/jobapps/readme.md

   4. paste the next command
   5. scroll back to the top of the page and copy the newly added text (in a grey box)
   6. paste the text into a file in `app/yml/companies`.
 Make sure there is an entry in the [app/yml/categories/selected_categories.yml](app/yml/categories/selected_categories.yml) list with the same name as thie `app/yml/companies` file.
 The text will have to be formatted a little bit to be proper YAML.

+#### Selenium script

+  There is also a selenium script which automates these steps.
+Open `./cli` and call `run_selenium` or `run_selenium(true)` (use the argument for company listing pages as opposed to job listing pages).
+However, AngelList requires a login in order to see job listings, and the selenium script isn't set up to automate login yet.

+  There are a couple `pry` breakpoints in the selenium script where manual input is required:

+  1. At the first breakpoint, go to the Firefox window that selenium opened and login to AngelList.
+Then open the "jobs" search page and confiure your query (location, tags, etc).
+When finished, enter `continue` into the terminal
+  2. At the second breakpoint, copy the extracted data from the top of the page into a yml file (and format it to be syntactic yaml)

 #### `./cli` is a query interface to the YAML data.
   1. run `./cli` to start the interactive REPL.
 Arbitrary Ruby can be run here, like in IRB